siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-25-what-is-trackback-on-wordpress-a-complete-guide.md

 For Existing Posts

-* Navigate to Settings &gt; Discussion
+* Navigate to Settings > Discussion

 * Look for the trackback options